kingl0w/CryptoTrackingApp/README.md

 # CryptoTrackingApp
-A straightforward crypto currency tracking app built using reat
+A straightforward crypto currency tracking app built using react